 Pay the tax

-Pay the tax in 2 months after you have signed the deed of sale or other contract.
-For example, if you acquire a parking space through a real estate agent, pay the tax when you sign the contract.
+Pay the transfer tax in 2 months from signing the contract.
+For example, if you receive a realtor’s assistance to buy a parking space, pay the tax when you sign the contract.

-The exemption offered to first-time homebuyers only applies to a flat, apartment or house where people live on a permanent basis.
-When you buy your first home, you may also buy a parking space or storage facility together with it.
-Nevertheless, their prices are left outside the exemption if the shares of the housing company that entitle to the parking and storage spaces can be sold separately (there are specific series of shares for them).
+The first-time homebuyer's tax exemption only applies to a permanent home.
+When you buy your first home, you may also buy a parking space or storage room together with it.
+Nevertheless, they are left outside the exemption if the shares for parking and storage spaces can be sold separately (there are specific series of shares for them).

-Read more about the tax exemption of a first-time homebuyer and about securities trading.
-(In Finnish and Swedish, link to Finnish.)
+Read more about first-time homebuyers’ exemption from transfer tax (In Finnish and Swedish, link to Finnish.)